50 things you absolutely have to do in Leeds before you die – how many have you done?

 46. Go to a clubnight with a live orchestra

-Last year was the first, but they’ve already announced that The Symphonic Sounds of Back to Basics will return for 2018 – and this is definitely a bucket list worthy event.
-They’ll have a 50-piece orchestra playing alongside DJs, live vocalists and a series of special guests in Millennium Square – and you need to be there.
+It’s had rave reviews for the last two years, and Opera North has confirmed that The Symphonic Sounds of Back to Basics will return for 2019 – this is definitely a bucket list worthy event.
+They’ll have a 50-piece orchestra playing alongside DJs, live vocalists and a series of special guests in Millennium Square – trust us, you need to be there.

 48. Put the new Urban Bike Park to the test